LabCIF-Tutorials/AndroidStudioEmulator-acquireAppsData/README.md

 ### 2.3 APK Files

 Some software tools that perform automated static analysis of `APK` files, like [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF), don't support multi-part pakages.
-A multi-part package is an `APK` with several `APK` files inside.
+A multi-part package (or bundle) is an `APK` with several `APK` files inside.
 One way to solve this problem is:

 - install the app, then
 - copy the main `APK` file: `/data/app/<app dir>/base.apk`